Published on

 While Airtable and Notion are often considered project management software, they are vastly different platforms with unique features, capabilities, pros, and cons.

-In this article, we break down both solutions to help you decide which is a better fit for your specific use case, using 11 comparison criteria: Ease-of-use, pricing, versatility, security, templates, integrations, and support.
+In this article, we break down both solutions to help you decide which is a better fit for your specific use case in 2026, comparing them across ease of use, pricing, versatility, security, templates, integrations, automation, and AI.

 Airtable vs. Notion: Comparison table